Organic Einkorn Grain

-Ingredients: einkorn flour, einkorn sprouts, chia seed, maple syrup, seasalt
+Ingredients: einkorn flour, sprouts, maple syrup, seasalt

-EINKORN SOURDOUGH STARTER
+1 oz EINKORN SOURDOUGH STARTER

-1 oz with Starter Instructions
+Download: Starter Instructions

 MAKE EINKORN KVASS, a delicious fermented bread-brew made by boiling einkorn sprout bread in spring water.
 Great with stale bread too.
 If left in the fridge for a few days the Kvass will lightly ferment.
 You've recreated the first beer!
 Incredibly delicious.
 Toast the crutons for a darker flavor.

 Einkorn Kvass is enjoyed as a hot or cold unfermented beverage, or as a traditional brew by adding yeast.

 1.5 lbs einkorn flour, chia seeds, seasalt, with or without yeast

 You add: springwater and what ever you like (sprouts, raisins, dates, etc)

 RECIPE 1 cup active sourdough culture , 2 cups einkorn flour-mix, plus more for dusting, 1/2 cup spring or rain water.
 (Optional: Nori Seaweed Flakes, Dash of Maple Syrup, raisins or dates) 1 cup = 128 grams